supcik/academic-www/content/docs/customization.md

 5. Under **Specify in CSS** in Google Font's dialog, copy the font name and paste it as one of the fonts in your font theme
     - For example, given `font-family: 'B612 Mono', monospace;`, copy `B612 Mono`

-### Naming your theme
+### Change font size

-If you rename a theme file, the associated `color_theme` or `font_theme` values in `config/_default/params.toml` will also need to be updated to reflect the new name.
-Avoid using spaces in filenames.
+You can modify the font size all the way from extra small to extra large using the `font_size` option in `config/_default/params.toml`.

 ### Example

-An example of a custom theme in action can be found in the [repo for this site](https://github.com/sourcethemes/academic-www/blob/master/data/themes/academic.toml) - refer to `data/themes/academic.toml` and the value of `theme` in `params.toml`,
+An example of a custom theme in action can be found in the [repo for this site](https://github.com/sourcethemes/academic-www/blob/master/data/themes/academic.toml) - refer to `data/themes/academic.toml` and the value of `theme` in `params.toml`.

 ### Share your theme

-If you create your own theme, consider giving it a unique name and *sharing* your new color or font theme with the [community](http://discuss.gohugo.io/).
+If you create your own theme, consider giving it a unique name and *sharing* your new theme or font set with the [community](http://discuss.gohugo.io/) or following the guide on our [Themes]({{< relref "/themes.md" >}}) page so that it can be considered for curation.

 ## Website icon